The National Eagle Repository

 Eagle carcasses come to the repository in all conditions.
 Long decomposed carcasses found on remote Maine islands have been carefully gathered and sent to the repository.
 Eagles hit while feeding on a road-killed deer on Interstate 95 may not be entirely salvageable but are sent to Colorado.

 Sometimes, not all parts of these damaged eagles can be distributed.
-This year, the National Eagle Repository staff worked with tribal leaders to determine what to do with the incinerated unusable remains of hundreds of eagles.
+This year, the National Eagle Repository staff worked with tribal leaders to determine what to do with hundreds of eagles’ incinerated unusable remains.
 Colorado tribal leaders organized an interment ceremony.

 The ashes of eagles from across the country were fed to the breeze in a remote mountain setting.
 First, one eagle appeared soaring overhead.
 Then, two.
 Eventually, five eagles cavorted and wheeled above the Native Americans welcoming their brethren back into the gossamer Rocky Mountain sky.